Graphs & tables

 changes sign (so the particle changes direction) at and minutes only.

-b) When is it moving at constant speed?
+b) On what interval(s) of time is it moving at constant speed?

-A particle moves at constant speed when its velocity is constant (so the graph is horizontal and stays at the same value).
+Look for when the velocity is constant (so the graph is horizontal and stays at the same value).
 On a velocity graph, that means the slope is zero.

 This occurs on the interval .
 Over that time, the velocity is meters/minute, meaning the particle moves left at a constant speed of meters per minute.

-c) When is it speeding up and when is it slowing down?
+c) On what intervals of time is it speeding up and when is it slowing down?

 A particle speeds up when velocity and acceleration have the same sign, and it slows down when they have opposite signs.